WenPai-org/wenpai.org/wp-content/plugins/icon-block/readme.txt

 == Screenshots ==

+1. The Icon Block includes icon controls such as color, rotation, alignment, padding, and border-radius.
+2. The Icon Block adapts to your layout, whether you need a big or small icon.
+3. Use the "quick inserter" to pick the WordPress icon you need.
-1. The Icon Block includes the WordPress icon library, allowing you to insert 270+ graphics.
+4. The Icon Block includes the WordPress icon library, allowing you to insert 270+ graphics.
-2. Create your own custom icons by simply copying/pasting the SVG code.
+5. Create your own custom icons by simply copying/pasting the SVG code.
 Then, modify the icon to suit your needs.
-3. The Icon Block includes icon controls such as color, rotation, alignment, padding, and border-radius.
-4. The Icon Block adapts to your layout, whether you need a big or small icon.
-5. Use the "quick inserter" to pick the WordPress icon you need.
-6. The WordPress icon library modal has categories, search, and preview size functionality.
-7. Custom icons are added via their own insertion modal with a large text area and the ability to preview the SVG code.
-8. You are not limited to traditional icons.
+6. You are not limited to traditional icons.
 Any SVG-based graphic will work as well.
 The block will respect any hard-coded color/fill values in the provided SVG.

 == Changelog ==

+= 1.9.0 = 2024-07-20

+**Added**

+* Add support for `clientNavigation` interactivity, meaning that the Icon Block can now be placed in Query Loops with client-side navigation enabled.

+**Changed**

+* Update "Tested up to" to WordPress 6.6.
+* Update minimum WordPress version to 6.4.
+* Update minimum PHP version 7.4.
+* Update the settings panel to use the `ToolsPanel` component, which is consistent with WordPress Core.
+* Update the Playground blueprint for the Live Preview.

+**Removed**

+* Remove the custom `OptionsPanel` component in favor of the Core `ToolsPanel` and `ToolsPanelItems` components.

+**Fixed**

+- Fix the bug causing icon categories to become unalphabetized after the search.
+- Fix text overflow bug caused by custom icon categories with long names.
+- Fix the bug where the icon color input would get duplicated when setting the icon label.
+This occurred when `blockInspectorTabs` was set to `false`.
+- Fix a typo in the "Justify Stretch" icon name.

-+ 1.8.0 = 2024-03-24
+= 1.8.0 = 2024-03-24

 **Added**